pandaac/cdn/README.md

 Open Tibia resource hosting by [pandaac](https://github.com/pandaac).

 ## Disclaimer!
 > _As of right now, this is not an actual Content Delivery Network (CDN), and is simply hosted on one of our servers in Amsterdam, The Netherlands (EU).
-When [pandaac](https://github.com/pandaac) eventually reaches a point of which a stable version is imminent, we will most likely pay for a proper CDN._
+When [pandaac](https://github.com/pandaac) eventually reaches a point of which a stable version is imminent, we are likely to pay for a proper CDN given the need for one._

 ## Resources
 You may freely assign any extension (e.g. `.png`, `.jpg`, `.jpeg` or `.gif`) to the resource URLs, however, they are not required and may be omitted altogether.